 The Affordable Housing Land Use Appeals Procedure allows a developer to propose a development without regard for local zoning laws.
-Years ago, Glastonbury won a case to deny a proposed affordable housing development because it was located in an area that the Town had designated as open space territory.
+Years ago, Glastonbury won a case to deny a proposed affordable housing development because it was located in an area that the Town had designated as open space.
 Attorney Olson is not sure that the courts would vote in the Town's favor today.
-This is because Glastonbury has no affordable housing plan in place and public opinion against affordable housing developments would have to be overwhelming.
-If the Town were to deny an 8-30g application, the burden would be shifted on them to prove that the proposed affordable housing development will pose a significant health or safety issue.
+This is because Glastonbury has no affordable housing plan in place and there is greater judicial and legislative recognition of the need for affordable housing.
+If the Town were to deny an 8-30g application, the burden would be shifted to the Town to prove that the proposed affordable housing development will pose a significant health or safety issue.